 Our Master of Social Work is a professional graduate degree program, delivered primarily in online education format.

-However, on-campus attendance is mandatory on two occasions for one-week block courses offered in Summer Institutes.
-The first one-week Summer Institute occurs in August at the start of the program and the second Summer Institute occurs in July or August (TBD) of the graduating year and is offered as a three-week long intensive, online course with synchronous components in the second week.
+However, on-campus attendance is mandatory on two occasions for one-week (Monday to Friday inclusive) block courses offered in Summer Institutes.
+The first one-week Summer Institute occurs in August at the start of the program and the second Summer Institute occurs in August of the graduating year and is offered as a three-week long intensive, online course with synchronous components in the second week.

 The MSW program is completed: